WEC-Sim/WEC-Sim/source/overview.rst

 ..
 Note::
    * **If WAMIT is used:**
-      * The origin of the body coordinate system (XBODY, defined in ``*.pot``) as well as the mesh for each body must be at the the center of gravity.
+      * The origin of the body coordinate system (XBODY, defined in ``*.pot``) as well as the mesh for each body must be at the center of gravity.
       * The WAMIT mesh (``*.gdf``) can be generated using `Rhino <https://www.rhino3d.com>`_ or `MultiSurf <http://www.aerohydro.com/WAMIT.htm>`_.
       * More details on WAMIT setup are given in the `WAMIT User Manual <http://www.wamit.com/manual.htm>`_.